To get the latest product updates delivered to you, add the URL of this page to your

 google-fluentd logging agent runs with

-Debian, Ubuntu, Red Hat, and CentOS.
-A single script installs the agent
+including Debian, Ubuntu, Red Hat, and CentOS.
+A single script installs the agent on any

 google-fluentd logging agent supports